The Lemon Twigs

-The Lemon Twigs are an American rock band from Long Island, New York, fronted by brothers Brian (b.
-March 21, 1997) and Michael D'Addario (b.
-March 3, 1999).
-Both brothers are vocalists, songwriters and multi-instrumentalists.
+The Lemon Twigs are an American rock band from the Hicksville neighborhood of Long Island, New York.
+The duo consists of brothers Brian and Michael D'Addario.
+Both brothers are vocalists, songwriters and multi-instrumentalists, and during live performances they are joined by Danny Ayala (keyboards, vocals, bass) and Reza Matin (drums, vocals, guitar).

+The band's music has been noted for its stylistic roots in 1960s and 1970s pop and rock music, ranging from power pop to glam rock, art rock, and jangle pop.
+Since their commercial debut in 2016, the Lemon Twigs have released five studio albums, one live album, and an EP.
+The D'Addarios have also collaborated musically with other acts, including Weyes Blood and Todd Rundgren.

 History

 Early childhood

 Brian and Michael were born two years apart from each other, both in March.
 Ronnie D'Addario, their father, is a musician and songwriter from Manhattan who played with Irish folk singer Tommy Makem.
 Susan Hall, their mother, is a neuropsychologist from Ohio who pursued acting and entertainment in her younger years.
 The first few years of the D'Addario brothers' lives were spent in an apartment in Flushing, Queens.
-The family moved to a house in the suburbs of Long Island soon after the children were born.
-The brothers were raised in a musical household and learned to play and sing at a very early age.
+The family then moved to a house in the suburbs of Long Island.
+The brothers were raised in a musical household and learned to play and sing at a very early age, developing an obsession with the Beatles that was passed down from their father.

 Formation and first years

 Brian and Michael D'Addario had extensive stage experience as children.
 Brian played Gavroche in Les Miserables and Flounder in The Little Mermaid on Broadway.
 Michael appeared in The Coast of Utopia, The Radio City Christmas Spectacular, and the 2008 production of All My Sons.
 Michael also appeared in a variety of television shows and films, such as John Adams on HBO, Are We There Yet? on TBS, and the 2012 films People Like Us and Sinister.
+The D'Addario brothers first played music together in a cover band called Members of the Press.

 The Lemon Twigs were founded by the brothers while they were both students at Hicksville High School on Long Island, New York.
 The siblings both perform lead vocals, lead guitar, drums and other instruments.
 Their first release was the cassette What We Know, issued in a limited edition of 100 copies (with digital download) in 2015 by Winspear.